 So if you do get a STD, it doesn’t mean you’re “dirty” or a bad person.
 You’re just one of the millions of people who got an infection.
 And like other infections, there are medicines to help you stay healthy if you do get an STD.
 There are also things you can do to protect yourself from STDs.

 The only 100% guaranteed way to avoid STDs is to not have any kind of sexual contact — like vaginal, anal, or oral sex, or skin-to-skin genital touching — with another person.
 No sex = no STDs.
 But if you do have sex, safer sex lowers your chances of getting an STD.

-Safer sex means using condoms, female condoms, or dental dams.
+Safer sex means using condoms, internal condoms, or dental dams.
 These barriers help block fluids and some skin-to-skin touching that can pass STDs.
 You can use condoms for vaginal sex, anal sex, and oral sex on a penis.
-You can use female condoms for vaginal sex and anal sex.
+You can use internal condoms for vaginal sex and anal sex.
 And you can use dental dams for oral sex on a vulva or anus.
 Read more about using condoms and dental dams.